 TEST 2: Coolant Shooting Out From Open Radiator

-Crank the engine with the help of helper, while you stand at a safe distance from the open radiator neck.
+Have your helper crank the engine while you stand at a safe distance from the open radiator.

 You'll see one of two results: